GeoffWilliams/puppte-github_projects/README.md

 ## Module Description

 Downloads all the public repositories for a given GitHub user ID.
 The [gitim](https://github.com/muhasturk/gitim) script is used to do this and a complete copy of this project is supplied in this module's files directory.
+To avoid slowing down your puppet runs, a `cron` resource is used instead of an `exec`.

 ## Setup